 Claims management and medical billing functionality is designed to shorten the length of AR cycles and minimize the number of instances of uncompensated care.

 Medical billing software provides standardized workflows and automation features for managing:

 Additionally, advanced features such as error-detection for claims submissions, automated collections communication management, and AR aging related can not only decrease the labor cost involved in billing, but also boost revenue by reducing instances of uncompensated care.

 User permissions.
-Access control is key to data security.
-With high stakes not only because of the standard business need for fraud prevention, but also because of HIPAA regulations, the ability to set user permissions plays an important role in medical practice management software.
-Depending on your situation, how granularly you need to set user permissions may affect which product is right for you.
+Because of HIPAA regulations, the ability to set user permissions will be needed in medical practice management software to ensure records are held close to your company’s chest.
+How granularly you need to set user permissions may affect which product is right for you.

 Customization.
-Every medical practice is different.
-And, convincing doctors and other care givers to change their practices to adapt to new software isn’t likely to be a popular or fruitful campaign.
 The ability to add fields, manage approvals, and configure workflows within your practice management solution is important to ensuring it is embraced by the user community.

 Mobile.
-Expectations of anytime, anywhere communication have extended into the health-care industry just like any other vertical.
 Many medical practice management solutions now support mobile interfaces to allow providers to manage their schedule, approve prescriptions, and conduct a variety of other tasks while out of the office.